-2.5.2.7 Independent Judiciary (bti\ij)

-$Long~tag:~{\tt qog\std\ts\bti\ij}$

-Original tag: bti\ij

-Dataset citation: Teorell et al. (2024) Variable citation: Donner et al. (2022)

-Merge scores:

-Non-missing observations in original unit: Sum: 1153, Percent: 7.54 Non-missing observations in chosen unit: Sum: 1113, Percent: 3.71 Lost observations in chosen unit: Sum: 40 Percent: 3.47 Description:

-To what extent does an independent judiciary exist?
-From 1 to 10. - 1.
-The judiciary is not independent and not institutionally differentiated. - 4.
-The independence of the judiciary is heavily impaired by political authorities and high levels of corruption.
-It is to some extent institutionally differentiated, but severely restricted by functional deficits, insufficient territorial operability and scarce resources. - 7.
-The judiciary is largely independent, even though occasionally its decisions are subordinated to political authorities or influenced by corruption.
-It is institutionally differentiated, but partially restricted by insufficient territorial or functional operability. - 10.
-The judiciary is independent and free both from unconstitutional intervention by other institutions and from corruption.
+2.5.2.7 Independent Judiciary (bti_ij) Long tag : qog_std_ts_bti_ij Original tag: bti_ij Dataset citation: Teorell et al. (2025) Variable citation: Donner et al. (2024) Merge scores: Non-missing observations in original unit: Sum: 1153, Percent: 7.54 Non-missing observations in chosen unit: Sum: 1113, Percent: 3.71 Lost observations in chosen unit: Sum: 40 Percent: 3.47 Description: To what extent does an independent judiciary exist?
+From 1 to 10.
+1. The judiciary is not independent and not institutionally differentiated.
+4. The independence of the judiciary is heavily impaired by political authorities and high levels of corruption.
+It is to some extent institutionally differentiated, but severely restricted by functional deficits, insufficient territorial operability and scarce resources.
+7. The judiciary is largely independent, even though occasionally its decisions are subordinated to political authorities or influenced by corruption.
+It is institutionally differentiated, but partially restricted by insufficient territorial or functional operability.
+10. The judiciary is independent and free both from unconstitutional intervention by other institutions and from corruption.
 It is institutionally differentiated, and there are mechanisms for judicial review of legislative or executive acts.
-2.5.2.8 Prosecution of Office Abuse (bti\poa) Long tag: qog\std\ts\bti\poa Original tag: bti\poa Dataset citation: Teorell et al. (2024) Variable citation: Donner et al. (2022) Merge scores:

-Non-missing observations in original unit: Sum: 1153, Percent: 7.54 Non-missing observations in chosen unit: Sum: 1113, Percent: 3.71 Lost observations in chosen unit: Sum: 40 Percent: 3.47 Description:

-To what extent are public officeholders who abuse their positions prosecuted or penalized?
-From 1 to 10. - 1.
-Office holders who break the law and engage in corruption can do so without fear of legal consequences or adverse publicity. - 4.
-Office holders who break the law and engage in corruption are not prosecuted adequately under the law, but occasionally attract adverse publicity. - 7.
-Officeholders who break the law and engage in corruption generally are prosecuted under established laws and often attract adverse publicity, but occasionally slip through political, legal or procedural loopholes.
+2.5.2.8 Prosecution of Office Abuse (bti_poa) Long tag: qog_std_ts_bti_poa Original tag: bti_poa Dataset citation: Teorell et al. (2025) Variable citation: Donner et al. (2024) Merge scores: Non-missing observations in original unit: Sum: 1153, Percent: 7.54 Non-missing observations in chosen unit: Sum: 1113, Percent: 3.71 Lost observations in chosen unit: Sum: 40 Percent: 3.47 Description: To what extent are public officeholders who abuse their positions prosecuted or penalized?
+From 1 to 10.
+1. Office holders who break the law and engage in corruption can do so without fear of legal consequences or adverse publicity.
+4. Office holders who break the law and engage in corruption are not prosecuted adequately under the law, but occasionally attract adverse publicity.
+7. Officeholders who break the law and engage in corruption generally are prosecuted under established laws and often attract adverse publicity, but occasionally slip through political, legal or procedural loopholes.
 10. Officeholders who break the law and engage in corruption are prosecuted rigorously under established laws and always attract adverse publicity.
-2.5.2.9 Independence of the Judiciary (ciri\injud) Long tag: qog\std\ts\ciri\injud Original tag: ciri\injud Dataset citation: Teorell et al. (2024) Variable citation: Mark et al. (2023), Cingranelli et al. (2014) Merge scores:
+2.5.2.9 Independence of the Judiciary (ciri_injud) Long tag: qog_std_ts_ciri_injud Original tag: ciri_injud Dataset citation: Teorell et al. (2025) Variable citation: Mark et al. (2023) Merge scores: